 Base salaries for our Named Executive Officers are established based on their role within the Company and the scope of their responsibilities, taking into account the market compensation paid by the peer group and survey companies described above.
 Their base salaries are adjusted from time to time to realign salaries with those market levels after taking into account changes in individual responsibilities, performance, experience and/or cost of living.
-Base salaries are designed to provide our Named Executive Officers with steady income during the course of the fiscal year that is not contingent on shortterm variations in our corporate performance.
+Base salaries are designed to provide our Named Executive Officers with steady income during the course of the fiscal year that is not contingent on short-term variations in our corporate performance.

-The base salary amounts for each of the Named Executive Officers for the 2023 and 2022 years were as follows:
+The base salary amounts for each of the Named Executive Officers for the years 2024 and 2023 were as follows:

-Named Executive Officer 2023 Base Salary (\$) 2022 Base Salary (\$)
+Named Executive Officer (1) 2024 Base Salary (\$) 2023 Base Salary (\$)

-Tracy W. Krohn 800,000 1,150,000
+Tracy W. Krohn 800,000 800,000

-Sameer Parasnis 450,000
+Sameer Parasnis 450,000 450,000

-William J. Williford 450,000 425,000
+William J. Williford 450,000 450,000

-Jonathan Curth 425,000 400,000
+George J. Hittner 425,000

-Janet Yang 425,000 425,000
+Jonathan Curth (2) 425,000 425,000